By Ryan J. Pemberton

 What is Lent?

 Over the next 40 days, many Christians who observe Lent will voluntarily give up certain foods or activities as a way of remembering Jesus’ suffering.
-The sacrificial posture of Lent leads into the celebration of Easter on April 12.
+The sacrificial posture of Lent leads into the celebration of Easter, ending on the day before Easter Sunday.

 Is Lent biblical?